dm-zhuk/goit-algo-fp/README.md

 ### Comparison

 The simulated probabilities closely match the theoretical probabilities, demonstrating the effectiveness of the Monte Carlo simulation method.
-Minor discrepancies may arise due to the randomness inherent in simulations, but overall, the results confirm the expected distribution of sums when rolling two dice.
+Minor discrepancies appear due to the simulations randomness, but overall, the results confirm the expected distribution of sums when rolling two dice.